I've heard that there are certain foods I should avoid during pregnancy. Is that true? - Shantelle

 Foods to steer clear of altogether during pregnancy include:

-unpasteurized milk, juices, and apple cider
+unpasteurized ("raw") milk and juices, including "fresh" apple cider

-pâté and meat spreads
+unpasteurized pâté and meat spreads